Elk River freeway

-Redesign and reconstruct three miles of Highway 169 to a new freeway system through Elk River from Hwy 101/Hwy 10 to 197th Ave, Sherburne County.
-Construction is scheduled to begin in 2023.
-Sign-up for project email updates.
+Redesign and reconstruct three miles of Highway 169 to a new freeway system through Elk River between Highway 101/10 and 197th Avenue, Sherburne County.
+Construction begins in 2022.
+View April 29, 2020 preliminary layout on the documents page.

 Summary of work